-At any rate, fatigue intensity only comes into play as it approaches the rank value of a thaumaturge's Willpower; they can only cast spells in a round if they can first pass a Willpower ACT roll against this fatigue intensity.
+At any rate, fatigue intensity only comes into play as it approaches the rank value of a thaumaturge's Willpower.
+They can only cast spells in a round if they can first pass a Willpower ACTION roll against this fatigue intensity.
 If his or her fatigue exceeds their Willpower score by more than +1 RS, they cannot cast spells.

 Initiative Modifiers: there are six types of spells in all, and each of them utilize unique energies and techniques when producing the required spell effect.
 To better represent this, initiative modifiers can be applied to a spell, based on the basic spell type.

 Personal spells gain a +2 initiative modifier, School spells gain a +1 initiative modifier, universal and group spells are normal (no modifier), dimensional spells receive a -1 penalty to initiative, and entreaty spells suffer a -2 initiative penalty.
-If an entreaty invokes more than one source of power, add an additional -1 penalty for each source of power entreated to bolster a spell, regardless of its type.
+Apply a -1 penalty for each source of power entreated to bolster a spell, regardless of its type.

-Spell Disruption / Distraction: normally, spells are cast when a mage passes a spell ACT roll - that's all it takes.
+Spell Disruption / Distraction: normally, spells are cast when a mage passes a spell ACTION roll - that's all it takes.

 But sometimes, sorcerers will find themselves in a distracting situation, one that will disrupt their spellcasting concentration.
 Situations of this sort include seeing others placed under the threat of immediate death, taking damage equal to or greater than one's Fortitude rank value in a given turn, or intense sensory assaults (like deafening sounds, bright light, severe pain, and so on).